deifyinfocommsolutions/uwezoassessments71_dfy/README.md

-# uwezoassessments71_dfy
-Uwezo Assessments Portal for iBeads
+Uwezo learning Solution Assessments and Portal for ibeads